Vision of HPT TCP*

 e.
 New or special markets and applications, including automotive, industry and consumer products (e.g. white goods)

 f.
-New, alternative or natural refrigerants with lower global warming potential, high thermodynamic potential and low toxicity for both new
+New, alternative or natural refrigerants with lower global warming potential, high thermodynamic potential and low toxicity for both new and existing applications

 Contribute to advanced and/or disruptive innovations through crosscutting networking and collaboration with other TCPs and relevant